michael-collins/DART204/lesson-1-introduction-to-animation/exercise-1.md

 ##Exercise 1: Outline

 In this exercise you will create an outline for a short story.
 This outline is the first step you will take to begin envisioning the general idea and a direction for your final project on this course.
-In this outline you will flash-out your initial ideas by defining all the main elements of your story, as discussed in Lesson 1.
+In this outline you will flesh out your initial ideas by defining all the main elements of your story, as discussed in Lesson 1.

 ###Guidelines